Moravian University: Academics

 Because Bethlehem, Pennsylvania, and Tondabayashi, Japan, have been sister cities for over half a century, Moravian University and Osaka Ohtani University (大阪大谷大学) also established a partnership.
 Each spring, several Japanese students come to Moravian for two weeks to take a class about the American education system.
 These students are hosted by Moravian students and enjoy trips to New York City and Philadelphia.
 During May and June 2010, the first two Moravian students studied at Osaka Ohtani University.
-Additionally, the university is a member of the Lehigh Valley Association of Independent Colleges & Universities; members include Muhlenberg College, Lafayette College, Lehigh University, Cedar Crest College, and DeSales University; students from each institution can take classes in each other member institution and can take courses in programs offered at other institutions not offered at Moravian, such as architecture.
+Additionally, the university is a member of the Lehigh Valley Association of Independent Colleges & Universities with Muhlenberg College, Lafayette College, Lehigh University, Cedar Crest College, and DeSales University; students from each institution can take classes in each other member institution and can take courses in programs offered at other institutions not offered at Moravian.

 The university's Student Opportunities for Academic Research (SOAR) program provides stipends, travel allowances, and expenses for students engaged in research or creative activities through close interaction with a faculty mentor.
 The program helps Moravian students gain a better understanding of scholarship in their discipline, and fosters scholar–colleague relationships.
 SOAR stipends can be as high as $3,000 for summer work.

 Established in 1960, the university's honors program provides qualified seniors the opportunity to pursue a yearlong intensive study of a subject of special interest.